Airbnb Squatters: How to Spot the Warning Signs and Protect Your Business

 Screen and verify your Airbnb guests

-It can also be a good idea to use screening tools like safely.com that can help you to screen guests.
+It can also be a good idea to use guest screening tools like safely.com that can help you to screen guests.
 In short, safely.com offers a comprehensive guest screening service that screens for convicted felons.
-What’s more, they also have a database of guests whose negligence resulted in damage to the property.
-Every guest will also be screened through this list.
+What’s more, they also have a database of guests whose negligence resulted in property damage.
+Every guest will also be screened against this list.

 Ask your Airbnb guest to sign a vacation rental contract

-Most hosts can also ask their guests to sign a vacation rental contract.
-This extra step will give you more power and can be used to support your case in the event that you need to go through the eviction process.
+Most hosts also ask their guests to sign a rental agreement.
+This extra step will give you more power and can be used to support your case in the event that you need to go through the eviction process and take legal action.

-Other important information that you can include in your vacation rental contract is house rules and arrangements regarding parties and noise.
+Other important details that you can include in your vacation rental contract arehouse rules and arrangements regarding parties, noise, and extra guests.

 Airbnb provides extra verification checks so it is safer to receive bookings via their platform.
 It also provides extra Airbnb host liability insurance which will only be granted for bookings made through the Airbnb platform.
 That being said, it is best to restrict your booking to 29 days at most, depending on your city’s restrictions.

-To simplify and save time on the bookings process and management of multiple rental properties, hosts can also use vacation rental software like iGMS. iGMS can help you to manage the following routine tasks with the help of automation:
+To simplify and save time on the bookings process and improve communication regarding key information like dates and house rules, hosts can also use vacation rental software like iGMS. iGMS can help you to manage the following routine tasks with the help of automation:

 Get squatter insurance coverage